Jump to Recipe Print Recipe

 • Raspberries – Add a fresh, ripe raspberry to the very top of the cupcake.
 It will look stunning!

-• Chocolate shavings – You can use dark, milk, or white chocolate to sprinkle over the top of the cupcake.
+• Chocolate shavings – You can sprinkle dark, milk, or white chocolate over the cupcake’s top.
 These cupcakes are very sweet, so don’t go crazy.

 • Sprinkles – You can never go wrong with a few sprinkles.

-• Strawberry – Adding a strawberry is perfect to give the cupcake a romantic look!
+• Strawberries – Adding a strawberry is perfect to give the cupcake a romantic look!

 • Check out all of my frosting tips and tricks in my Gluten Free Frosting Guide.